TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- maybe dont show the social login screen until we know for sure

 - update presskit with all pepper/reddit/liam links etc

 - refresh crazygames token on connect or make aggressive timeout assumption
     - use 30 secs margin instead of 5 eg